1750–1775 in Western fashion: Overview

-Women's clothing styles retained the emphasis on a narrow, inverted conical torso, achieved with boned stays, above full skirts.
+Women's clothing styles emphasized a narrow, inverted conical torso, achieved with boned stays, above full skirts.
 Hoop skirts continued to be worn, reaching their largest size in the 1750s, and were sometimes replaced by side-hoops, also called 'false hips', or panniers.
 Court dress had little or no physical comfort with restriction of movement.
-Full size hoops skirts prevented sitting and reminded those wearing them to stand in the presence of the King.
+Full-size hoop skirts prevented sitting and reminded those wearing them to stand in the presence of the King.
 Stays forced a proper standing posture.
 Garments like these could not be washed often because of the fabrics from which they were made.
 The Enlightenment produced a backlash against sumptuary laws which asserted a stagnant social hierarchy.
 During the Enlightenment, court dress stayed almost the same while outside of court dress, fashion became less extravagant and shifted more towards comfort rather than courtly display.